aalacy/storelocatore-scrapers/apify/himanshu/storelocator/canadagoose_com/README.md

 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

-Zip is invalid on the site
+Zip is invalid on the site this website
-state is invalid on the site
-phone number is invalid on the site